Installation¶

 pip3 install --user pyfunceble[-dev][psql]

-As we propose the MariaDB
+As we propose the MariaDB or MySQL database types,

-is required.
+PyMySQL is required.

-for a better code access to the configuration,
+As we use python-box for a better code access to the configuration,

 it is required.